caring-coder/hyrule-id-generator/readme.md

 # Hyrule Identifier Generator

-This project is based on the requirements found in the file `request.md`.
+The requirements can be found in the file `request.md`.
 You may found the answers to those requirements in the file `answers.md`.

 ## How to :